poloexe/webshell-investigation/README.md

 **Objective:** Investigate the PCAP to determine if the activity is malicious or not.

-## Methodology & Investigation Steps
+## Investigation Steps

 <details>
 <summary><strong>Identifying the Scanning IP</strong></summary>

 - **Approach**: Opened the PCAP in Wireshark, navigated to **Statistics > Conversations** and then switched to the TCP tab to isolate TCP packets.
 - **Finding**: Noticed the source IP `10.251.96.4` sent SYN packets to numerous ports on `10.251.96.5`, confirming it as the scanner.
-By sorting by the victim's port scanned ascending or descending we can get the lowest and highest port scanned
+By sorting by the victim's port scanned ascending or descending we can get the lowest and highest port scanned which were port `1-1024`

 ![convos](./screenshots/follow-stat-convo.png)
 ![convos](./screenshots/tcp-convo-ascending.png)